ryanllu/fs-plot/README.md

 ```

 ## Use Case
-`fsplot` is good for scenarios where you need SVG or lightweight chart visualization for financial market data in web or mobile applications.
-Its efficient rendering ensures that your charts are fast and responsive, making it suitable for real-time and static data presentations.
+`fsplot` is good for scenarios where you need SVG or lightweight chart visualization for static financial market data in web or mobile applications.
+Using SVG instead of a data visualization library will result in a chart that is extremely lightweight in both rendering and file size.

 ## Example Use